okruz/BSplinebasis/README.md

 Furthermore, the tests and examples require `Eigen` to compile and the tests are based on `Boost::test`.

-The tests are currently only run regularly on an x64 linux plattform using gcc and clang.
+The tests are currently only run regularly on an x64 linux platform using gcc and clang.
 The main library should be usable with every standard-conformant C++ compiler supporting C++17.
-If you are using the library on a different plattform, I would be happy to receive your feedback.
+If you are using the library on a different platform, I would be happy to receive your feedback.

 ## Cautions
 The operators implemented in `include/bspline/operators/` assume that the result of their application to a spline can again be represented as a spline.
-As each spline is only finitely many times continously differentiable, this is not true for every application of a derivative operator to a spline.
-If the spline is not sufficiently many times continously differentiable, Dirac delta distributions may arise during the application, which are not handled at all by the library.
-It is left up to the user of the library to make sure that the forementioned assumption holds true.
+As each spline is only finitely many times continuously differentiable, this is not true for every application of a derivative operator to a spline.
+If the spline is not sufficiently many times continuously differentiable, Dirac delta distributions may arise during the application, which are not handled at all by the library.
+It is left up to the user of the library to make sure that the aforementioned assumption holds true.

 ## Docs